poojasundar15/coreJava-java8-basics-to-advance/README.md

 1. **Application Types**:
    - **Web Applications**: Java is commonly used for backend development in web applications.
 GitHub repositories often contain projects built using frameworks like Spring Boot, Java EE, or Play Framework.
-   - **Desktop Applications**: Java Swing or JavaFX are used for creating desktop GUI applications.
+   - **Desktop Applications**: Java Swing or JavaFX are used to create desktop GUI applications.
 Repositories may include utilities, games, or productivity tools.
    - **Mobile Applications**: Android applications are predominantly written in Java.
-GitHub hosts many Android projects ranging from simple apps to complex ones with advanced features.
+GitHub hosts many Android projects, from simple apps to complex ones with advanced features.

 2. **Libraries and Frameworks**:
-   - **Frameworks**: Repositories containing frameworks like Spring Framework (for enterprise applications), Hibernate (for ORM), Apache Struts, etc.
+   - **Frameworks**: Repositories like Spring Framework (for enterprise applications), Hibernate (for ORM), Apache Struts, etc.
    - **Libraries**: Java libraries for various purposes such as JSON parsing (Jackson, GSON), networking (OkHttp, Retrofit), testing (JUnit, Mockito), etc.

 3. **Data Structures and Algorithms**: